 Action: Select an action from the list and enter its required information.
+For information about specific actions, see Get started with rules for events.

 Recipients

 You can set up your device to notify recipients about events or send files.
 The list shows all the recipients currently configured in the product, along with information about their configuration.